Custom Search

 On Tuesday, a public funeral service was held for Peter Schiemann, one of the four RCMP officers who were gunned down last week by 46-year-old James Roszko.

 The funeral service was broadcast live on CTV NewsNet and in Toronto on CP24.
 While the funeral was taking place, the CBC, Canada’s national network, continued with its regularly scheduled programming.
-While the Mountie was being laid to rest after the worst police killings since the 1880s, CBC Newsworld was talking about Quebec maple syrup on the program, Absolutely Canadian.
+While the Mountie was being laid to rest after the worst police killings since the 1880s, CBC Newsworld was talking about Quebec maple syrup on the program, absolutely Canadian.

-The fact that the Canadian Broadcasting Corporation, the network that bills itself as the guardian of Canadian values, refused to broadcast live coverage of the funeral was "Absolutely Disgusting".
+The fact that the Canadian Broadcasting Corporation, the network that bills itself as the guardian of Canadian values, refused to broadcast live coverage of the funeral was "absolutely Disgusting".